romgrk/barbar.nvim/README.md

   },

   -- New buffer letters are assigned in this order.
-This order is -- optimal for the qwerty keyboard layout but might need adjustement -- for other layouts. letters = 'asdfjkl;ghnmxcvbziowerutyqpASDFJKLGHNMXCVBZIOWERUTYQP',
+This order is -- optimal for the qwerty keyboard layout but might need adjustment -- for other layouts. letters = 'asdfjkl;ghnmxcvbziowerutyqpASDFJKLGHNMXCVBZIOWERUTYQP',